joelvonrotz/BSc-electrical-engineering/README.md

 This repository contains summaries and some lab reports written both in Latex & Quarto.
 The majority of the summaries is written using [Quarto](https://quarto.org/) and has been extended with some Latex templates.

-> ***Why Quarto and not Office Word?***<br>
+> ***Why Quarto (& Typst) and not Office Word?***<br>
 > I've found Latex to be really powerful for thesis and documentations and gives off a consistent style!
 Quarto solves the learning curve of Latex for me, by replacing the language by rMarkdown.
+>
+> Newer tools such as Typst have emerged, which I've used for the final semester summaries.
+It's a cool tool and I'm thinking about using it for my future masters degree.
+It has (almost) instant compilation and thus allows for live previewing it.

 ## Lovely Contributors

-The peeps below have helped me out a lot with writing the summaries and without them I probably wouldn't be able to write the majority of the summaries!
+The peeps below have helped me out a lot with writing the summaries and without them I probably wouldn't be able to write the majority of them!

 |<img src="https://github.com/threaming.png" width="60px;"/><br /><a href="https://github.com/threaming">threaming</a>|<img src="https://github.com/manuelfanger.png" width="60px;"/><br /><a href="https://github.com/manuelfanger">manuelfanger</a>|
 |:-------------------------------------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------------------------------------:|